 Preheat oven to 200C.
 Turn on ice cream machine to chill.

-For the Smoked Chocolate and Whiskey Ice Cream, place the cream and milk in a small saucepan over a medium heat and bring to just under boiling point.
+For the Kaffir Lime and Lemongrass Ice Cream, combine the milk, cream, kaffir lime leaf, kaffir lime zest and lemongrass in a medium saucepan over medium heat and bring to just below boiling point.

-Meanwhile, whisk the egg yolks and sugar in a glass bowl until pale and creamy.
+Meanwhile, whisk the egg yolks and palm sugar together in a medium bowl until pale.

 When the cream and milk mixture has reached just below boiling point, remove from the heat.
 While whisking continuously, pour approximately half of the mixture over the egg yolk mixture, whisking until combined.